minuscholastica/Minune/app/_posts/building-this-website.md

 >
 > "ls" to see what's inside the folder.

-Then, it will ask you bunch of configuration questions.
+Then, it will ask you bunch of configuration questions:

+> [!tip] Next.js setup
+>
-✔ _Would you like to use TypeScript?_ … Yes, easier.
+> - Would you like to use TypeScript? … Yes, easier.
+>

-It's a typed superset of JavaScript that helps catch errors early and improves code quality.
+> It's a typed superset of JavaScript that helps catch errors early and improves code quality.
+>

-✔ _Would you like to use ESLint?_ … Yes, easier too.
+> - Would you like to use ESLint? … Yes, easier too.
+>

-It's a tool that identifies and reports on patterns in JavaScript, helping maintain code quality and consistency.
+> It's a tool that identifies and reports on patterns in JavaScript, helping maintain code quality and consistency.
+>

-✔ _Would you like to use Tailwind CSS?_ … Yes, I found it useful.
+> Would you like to use Tailwind CSS? … Yes, I found it useful.
+>

-It's a CSS framework that allows quick UI development with pre-built classes.
+> It's a CSS framework that allows quick UI development with pre-built classes.
+>

-✔ _Would you like to use** `src/` **directory?_ … I said no, but personal preference for how to structure folders.
+> Would you like to use** `src/` **directory? … I said no, but personal preference for how to structure folders.
+>

-It's an optional structure that places all your source code in a 'src' folder for better organization.
+> It's an optional structure that places all your source code in a 'src' folder for better organization.
+>

-✔ _Would you like to use App Router? (recommended)_ … Yes, routing feature is cool.
+> Would you like to use App Router? (recommended) … Yes, routing feature is cool.
+>

-Next.js 13+ feature that provides a new file-system based router with enhanced features and improved performance.
+> Next.js 13+ feature that provides a new file-system based router with enhanced features and improved performance.
+>

-✔ _Would you like to customize the default import alias (@/\*)?_ … No, simply because I wanted minimal configuration effort, if not cruicial.
+> Would you like to customize the default import alias (@/\*)? … No, simply because I wanted minimal configuration effort, if not cruicial.
+>

-A shortcut for importing modules, typically set to the root of your project for easier and cleaner imports.
+> A shortcut for importing modules, typically set to the root of your project for easier and cleaner imports.

 That's it, you just got yourself a few toolkits.